 When we do things well, people get the impression that we do care and want to work with us more.
 That in itself leads to promotion.
 It may not come instantly; you may have to do things the right way for a while.
 But eventually you shall be rewarded.

 In the previous part we talked about doing things well.
 However we cannot have excellence if we do not seek wisdom.
 Our number one source of wisdom is God.
 However we also need the counsel of those in our field who have excelled.

 Another proverb in the Scriptures says, “In the abundance of counselors there is safety” (Proverbs 11:14).
 This counsel can also come from written information of which there is no shortage on the internet.
 We should learn how to better serve others by improving our own skills and putting in the right amount of effort.

 So now let us take a practical real-world example to see how the above principles can be applied:

 Let us imagine you know much about cooking and decide to open your own restaurant.

-Typically you would have found a location, employed some people, established the food/menu and equipped the restaurant with all amenities.
+Typically you will find a location, employ some people, establish the food/menu and equip the restaurant with all amenities.

 If we were to apply the principles from the Scriptures we would do it this way: